skyscope-sentinel/Qelm/README.md

 - **Datasets for training:**
   - Light datasets for quick training and testing of models
-  - And csv or txt file can be used as a dataset
+  - Any csv or txt file can be used as a dataset

 ---